AI-nergy/aiecommon/docs/DEVELOPMENT - Working With aiecommon.md

 poetry update aiecommon
 ```

-3. Commit and push your changes to `main` branch
+3. Commit and push your changes to your task branch